243698334/KCKeyboardImagePicker/README.md

 - Actions

 Here is an example to add an action for an option button.
-Set the `forceTouchEnabled` parameter to `YES` will add this option to the 3D Touch action sheet.
+Passing `YES` to the `forceTouchEnabled` parameter will add this option to the 3D Touch action sheet.
 Notice that you need to first set `forceTouchPreviewEnabled` to `YES` to display the action sheet.
 ````objective-c
 self.action = [KCKeyboardImagePickerAction actionWithOptionButtonTag:1
                                                                title:@"Send"